swyx

 - Interaction between

-raised a query about the awareness of Pygmalion AI with respect to a video game demo. - Query by
+@astra1337and others after demo presentations, highlighting the interest shown by the audience for additional explanation.
+Additionally,@astra1337raised a query about the awareness of Pygmalion AI with respect to a video game demo. - Query by

-about the fine-tuning process of Mistral-OpenOrca for specific tasks, with a particular focus on enhancing performance for a Named Entity Recognition (NER) task with JSON outputs. - Dialogue around diagramming tools, with Whimsical and Excalidraw being highlighted.
+@mister_poodleabout the fine-tuning process of Mistral-OpenOrca for specific tasks, with a particular focus on enhancing performance for a Named Entity Recognition (NER) task with JSON outputs. - Dialogue around diagramming tools, with Whimsical and Excalidraw being highlighted.

 - Whimsical was introduced by

-, noting its tendency for collaborative features. - Excalidraw was suggested by
+@tekniumand tested by@gabriel_syme, noting its tendency for collaborative features. - Excalidraw was suggested by

-who provided the link Excalidraw and noted the existence of an Obsidian plugin.
+@lightningralfwho provided the link Excalidraw and noted the existence of an Obsidian plugin.

 - Whimsical was introduced by